For Science

 turn of day.

-In order to determine the start of the Lukashian Calendar for Mars, we could consider the first reason.
+In order to determine the start of the Lukashian Calendar on Mars, we could consider the first reason.
 All of

 human history on Mars should fit in the calendar,